Every year we look forward to the glorious display the daylilies make in July. They are truly spectacular.

 Our orange daylilies(Hemerocallis fulva) grow to between three and four feet tall, and the flowers get to be between 3 and 5 inches in size.
 There are many other varieties of daylilies and their sizes vary as much as eight inches to five feet, with flowers ranging from 2 to 8 inches.

-Daylilies, while they can be afflicted by pests or diseases, are rarely bothered by them.
-They are known to be hardy plants.
+Daylilies, can sometimes be afflicted by pests or diseases, but are rarely bothered by them.
+They are known to be hardy, adaptable plants.

 Barn Display